UD CLINICAL STROKE STUDIES

 OUR STUDIES

-- Purpose: to understand how brain damage can affect a person’s perception of touch and their bodies
+- Purpose: to understand how brain damage can affect a person's perception of where their body is in space.

 - Ankle Foot Orthosis + Stroke